Pythagorean theorem: Rearrangement proofs

-In one rearrangement proof, two squares are used whose sides have a measure of$a + b$and which contain four right triangles whose sides are a, b and c, with the hypotenuse being c.
+In one rearrangement proof, two squares are used whose sides have a measure of $a + b$ and which contain four right triangles whose sides are a, b and c, with the hypotenuse being c.
 In the square on the right side, the triangles are placed such that the corners of the square correspond to the corners of the right angle in the triangles, forming a square in the center whose sides are length c.
 Each outer square has an area of (a + b)^{2} as well as 2ab + c^{2}, with 2ab representing the total area of the four triangles.
 Within the big square on the left side, the four triangles are moved to form two similar rectangles with sides of length a and b.
 These rectangles in their new position have now delineated two new squares, one having side length a is formed in the bottom-left corner, and another square of side length b formed in the top-right corner.
 In this new position, this left side now has a square of area (a + b)^{2} as well as 2ab + a^{2} + b^{2}.
-Since both squares have the area of (a + b)^{2} it follows that the other measure of the square area also equal each other such that 2ab + c^{2} = ab + a^{2} + b^{2}.
+Since both squares have the area of (a + b)^{2} it follows that the other measure of the square area also equal each other such that 2ab + c^{2} = 2ab + a^{2} + b^{2}.
 With the area of the four triangles removed from both side of the equation what remains is a^{2} + b^{2} = c^{2}.

 In another proof rectangles in the second box can also be placed such that both have one corner that correspond to consecutive corners of the square.
 In this way they also form two boxes, this time in consecutive corners, with areas a^{2} and b^{2} which will again lead to a second square of with the area 2ab + a^{2} + b^{2}.

 English mathematician Sir Thomas Heath gives this proof in his commentary on Proposition I.47 in Euclid's Elements, and mentions the proposals of German mathematicians Carl Anton Bretschneider and Hermann Hankel that Pythagoras may have known this proof.
 Heath himself favors a different proposal for a Pythagorean proof, but acknowledges from the outset of his discussion "that the Greek literature which we possess belonging to the first five centuries after Pythagoras contains no statement specifying this or any other particular great geometric discovery to him."
 Recent scholarship has cast increasing doubt on any sort of role for Pythagoras as a creator of mathematics, although debate about this continues.